-Fans have been asking for another adventure with the time-traveling, death-defying, hard-rocking duo of William “Bill” S. Preston Esq. and “Ted” Theodore Logan — as played by Alex Winter and Keanu Reeves, respectively — ever since 1991’s Bill & Ted’s Bogus Journey.
-More than 25 years later, that film will finally find its way to the screen, officially titled Bill & Ted Face the Music.
+Fans have been asking for another adventure with the time-traveling, death-defying, hard-rocking duo of William “Bill” S. Preston, Esq., and Ted “Theodore” Logan III — as played by Alex Winter and Keanu Reeves, respectively — ever since 1991’s Bill & Ted’s Bogus Journey.
+More than 25 years later, that film appeared to be on its way to the screen, officially titled Bill & Ted Face the Music.

-According to Comingsoon, the film is officially in pre-production.
+According to Comingsoon, Bill and Ted Face the Music officially entered pre-production in May.
 MGM owns the rights to the film and will handle the U.S. release under the Orion Pictures banner.
-Meanwhile, Bloom Media is currently shopping the film internationally in Cannes (the 2018 Cannes Film Festival began today).
+Meanwhile, Bloom Media began shopping the film internationally during the Cannes Film Festival.

 A very excellent director